 sorry, that’s really not what you want from a string calculator.

 The last expression raises a question, though.
 What if someone uses string->number

-with a string that is not a number wrapped in string quotes?
+with a string that is not a number wrapped within string quotes?
 In that

-case the operation produces a totally different kind of result:
+case, the operation produces a different kind of result:

 This is neither a number nor a string; it is a Boolean.
 Unlike numbers

 and strings, Boolean values come in only two varieties: #true and